ACS Bridge Fellows

 1. Register for (and attend) one session of office hours.

-If you’d like to learn more about the Bridge Program and application process, feel free to attend one of our office hours.
-We’ll update this section when hours have been scheduled for the next cycle.
+To learn more about the Bridge Program and application process, feel free to attend one of our office hours.
+We will update this section with specific hours once they are scheduled for the next cycle.

 2. Review the list of ACS Bridge Departments.